-Renishaw lifts FY2026 outlook on booming demand in semiconductors and aerospace
+Renishaw lifts FY2026 outlook on booming semiconductor and aerospace demand, raising revenue and profit guidance.

 Renishaw has upgraded its full-year FY2026 guidance after a strong spell of orders, especially from customers in semiconductor and electronics manufacturing equipment, and in aerospace and defence.
 The order book has seen a substantial expansion since the H1 update on 11 February, giving management confidence to raise the targets.